andyatkinson/andyatkinson.github.io/_posts/2025-08-18-postgresql-slru-multixact-what-can-go-wrong.md

 ---
 layout: post
 permalink: /postgresql-slru-multixact-what-can-go-wrong
-title: What are SLRUs and Multixacts in Postgres?
+title: What are SLRUs and MultiXacts in Postgres?
 What can go wrong?
 date: 2025-09-25 11:15:00
 tags: [PostgreSQL, Databases]
 ---